Chas Alecxih

-Peter Charles "Chas" Alecxih III (born February 10, 1989) is an American football defensive tackle who is currently a free agent.
+Peter Charles Alecxih III (born February 10, 1989) is an American former football defensive tackle.
 He played college football at University of Pittsburgh.

 Professional career

 Miami Dolphins

 Alexih was signed as an undrafted rookie free agent by Miami on May 4, 2012.
 He spent the entire season, with the exception of Week 1, on the Dolphins' practice squad.

 He was waived with an injury settlement on May 21, 2013.

 Kansas City Chiefs

 He was initially signed as a free agent by Kansas City on January 6, 2014.
 He was waived at the conclusion of organized team activities by the Chiefs on June 19, 2014.

 San Diego Chargers

 Alecxih was claimed off waivers by the San Diego Chargers on June 20, 2014.
 He spent the entire season on the Chargers' practice squad.

 The Chargers waived him on March 31, 2015.

 Carolina Panthers

 On May 20, 2015, Alecxih signed as a free agent with the Carolina Panthers after attending the team's rookie minicamp as a tryout player.
 On September 5, 2015, he was released by the Panthers.
 Two days later, he signed with the Panthers' practice squad.

 On February 7, 2016, Alecxih's Panthers played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 On February 9, 2016, Alecxih signed a futures contract with the Carolina Panthers.

 On August 9, 2016, Alecxih was waived/injured by the Panthers and was placed on injured reserve after clearing waivers.